 Vinyl records aren’t light.
 Laying your records on top of each other is one way to shorten their lifetime.
 You should always store them vertically, with the spines facing outward if possible.
 If they’re stacked high and horizontally for too long, they may become warped and no longer play correctly.
 Place them side by side in a hard plastic bin or a wooden crate to protect them while in storage.
 Be sure not to overload the box, because that can make it hard to flip through them if you want to pull one to listen to later.

 It’s easy to misplace the sleeves for your records if you don’t keep them organized or always put them back when you’re done listening, but one of the most important parts of record storage is to keep your records in their sleeves.
 These sleeves—both the outer cardboard-like cover and the inner paper sleeve—will keep the records protected from dust and other debris that could scratch their surfaces.

 If you don’t have the original sleeves, you could always purchase some clear record sleeves with resealable flaps or look online for replacements.
 If your records’ sleeves have been damaged due to water or other moisture sources, replace them.
 With proper care, you’ll never have to worry about dust or mildew damage while they’re in self storage.
 Clear sleeves also have the benefit of allowing you to easily read the labels in the center of each record.

-Stay Cool: Climate-Controlled Vinyl Record Storage
+Climate-Controlled Vinyl Record Storage

 LOOKING FOR A COMPANY TO MANAGE YOUR SELF STORAGE PROPERTY?Contact Jasmin Jones